What is Urinary incontinence?

 Some research suggests that acupuncture provides benefits for those with OAB symptoms.
 These benefits include reducing urgency and frequency of urination and improving quality of life.

 Several herbs and natural supplements have been recommended for the treatment of overactive bladder (OAB), although the research on these is limited:

 - Gosha-jinki-gan: This blend of 10 traditional Chinese herbs can positively affect bladder contraction.

 - Ganoderma lucidum: improves symptoms of urinary tract infections and OAB.

 - Corn silk: A traditional medicine used for centuries for conditions, such as bladder irritation and nighttime incontinence.

-- Capsaicin: This natural remedy comes from chili peppers.
-It is effectively used for treatment of overactive and highly sensitive bladders.
+- Capsaicin: This natural remedy comes from chilli peppers.
+It is effectively used for the treatment of overactive and highly sensitive bladders.

 - Pumpkin seed extract: Beneficial for both nighttime urination and OAB.

 - Magnesium hydroxide: These supplements were shown to improve symptoms of urinary incontinence and nocturia.